fitchgroup/sailpoint/README.rst

 Getting Started
 ====

+Install the python module using pip:

+``pip install sailpoint-1.4-py3-none-any.whl``

+The wheel file can be found in the `dist` directory.

-There is a Jupyter Notebook available in the `dist/docs` directory of the source which provides examples on how to use this package.
+Dcumentation as well as a Jupyter Notebook available in the `dist/docs` directory.
+This provides examples on how to use this package.

 Note